OfficeDev/open-xml-docs/docs/word/how-to-open-a-word-processing-document-for-read-only-access.md

 ms.date: 11/01/2017
 ms.localizationpriority: high
 ---
-# Open a word processing document for read-only access (Open XML SDK)
+# Open a word processing document for read-only access

 This topic describes how to use the classes in the Open XML SDK for Office to programmatically open a word processing document for read only